Soluling home Document home

 The first step is to create a Souling project file.
 Its file extension is .ntp.
 The NTP file is an XML-based file that contains all the elements extracted from the source files or databases.
 The Soluling project file is the central piece of Soluling.
-All parts of Soluling, the desktop tool, the command-line tool, and the could service work on the same file type.
+All parts of Soluling, the desktop tool, and the command-line tool work on the same file type.
 Let's start by creating a new project file.

 Start Soluling desktop tool,

 Soluling.exe.
 There are two ways you can create a new project.
 The first one is to use the Create New buttons on the main window's upper-left corner.
 The second one is to drag and drop the file or files to Soluling.
 Let's first click one of the create new buttons.

 They all start Project Wizard that Soluling uses to create a new project.
 New from SQL Database starts the wizard in a database mode when you can select the database to be localized.
 New from Directory Project starts the wizard in a directory mode where you can select a directory-based software project (this is quite a rare case).
 Most of the time, you use New from Files or Files.
 That starts the wizard in a file mode when you can select a file, multiple files, or a file wildcard (e.g., *.html).